Behind the Book

 NYU Press chose Easter 2025 as the book release date.
 That decision was made a year and a half ago—long before Pope Francis declared 2025 to be the year of the Jubilee and then called for ending the death penalty as a tangible expression of hope for the Jubilee year.

-My book contract coincided with my sabbatical (because that’s how the Holy Spirit rolls), and just after signing my contract, a month-long writing retreat, free, fell upon me in Rome (it was also known as dog sitting for a friend who works at the UN there).
+My book contract coincided with my sabbatical (because of course it did—God’s timing is perfect), and just after signing my contract, a month-long writing retreat, free, fell upon me in Rome (it was also known as dog sitting for a friend at the UN there).

 To this day, it is hard to believe that I took that picture.
 This really happened.
 That dove did not even land.
 It flittered in and out, and the picture I took was perfect.
 I could not have taken that picture if I had tried.